Timpson, Texas: Media

 The Light and Champion, a news and information company, marked its 140th year of operation in 2017.
 It serves Shelby County, as well as Logansport, Louisiana.
 The Light and Champion produces a weekly print edition, a weekly free-distribution print product called The Merchandiser, operates a web site, www.lightandchampion.com, and a Facebook page.
-The Light and Champion is owned by Moser Community Media, based in Brenham, Texas.
+The Light and Champion is owned by Times Media Group, based in Tempe, Arizona.

 Lake Timpson

-Lake Timpson is a reservoir in Shelby County in the state of Texas.
-The latitude and longitude coordinates for this reservoir are 31.8443, -94.4291 and the altitude is 318 feet (97 m).
+Lake Timpson is a reservoir in Shelby County.
+The latitude and longitude coordinates for this reservoir are 31.8443, -94.4291 and the altitude is 318 ft (97 m) above mean sea level.

-Lake Timpson Dam is on Blackwater Creek and is used for recreation purposes.
+Lake Timpson Dam on Blackwater Creekis used for recreation.
 Construction was completed in 1956.
-It is owned by Shelby Co Freshwater Supply District No 1, located in Timpson, Texas.
+It is owned by Shelby County Freshwater Supply District No 1, located in Timpson.
 Lake Timpson Dam is of earthen construction.
 The core is homogeneous, earth.
 The foundation is unlisted or unknown.
 Its height is 30 ft with a length of 1480 ft.
 Maximum discharge is 12773 cuft per second.
 Its capacity is 60148 acre.ft.
 Normal storage is 1881 acre.ft.

 The most popular game fish at Timpson Reservoir is the largemouth bass.
 Numbers of bass are relatively high and an excellent fishery exists.
 Due to the 14-21 inch slot limit, Timpson produces a good number of trophy-sized bass.
 Crappie and catfish are present in the reservoir, but numbers are relatively low and few anglers target these species.
 Bluegill and redear sunfish provide fair fishing, especially for youth or inexperienced anglers.